KhronosGroup/VulkanSC-Tools/CONTRIBUTING.md

 ### **License and Copyrights**

-All contributions made to the Vulkan-Tools repository are Khronos branded and as such, any new files need to have the Khronos license (Apache 2.0 style) and copyright included.
+All contributions made to the VulkanSC-Tools repository are Khronos branded and as such, any new files need to have the Khronos license (Apache 2.0 style) and copyright included.
 Please see an existing file in this repository for an example.